 1. Why do you like being a nanny?
 OR Why do you want to be a nanny?

-It’s usually pretty obvious to notice if someone genuinely wants to work and enjoys being with kids.
-They will likely smile and act excitedly when sharing their answer.
+It’s usually pretty obvious to notice if someone genuinely wants to work with and enjoys being with kids.
+They will likely smile and have an upbeat attitude when sharing their answer.
 If this applicant isn’t partial to being a nanny, it’s likely they’ll give you a generic answer about how they like kids or figured why not.

 2. How will you incorporate reaching developmental milestones and/or learning into our kids’ day?